ingenerator/cloud-tasks-wrapper/README.md

 Once you have bootstrapped the controller / middleware chain, adding new task types just involves adding a new type to the `TaskTypeConfigProvider` and implementing a `TaskHandler`.

+#### Task request authentication and authorization

+By default, we assume that you will use [OIDC tokens](https://cloud.google.com/tasks/docs/creating-http-target-tasks#token) to authenticate incoming HTTP requests.
+If you want to use an alternative authentication mechanism, omit the `TaskRequestAuthenticatingMiddleware` from the handler chain and either add your own middleware or perform authentication in your task handlers.

+The default middleware:
+* Uses [ingenerator/oidc-token-verifier](https://github.com/ingenerator/oidc-token-verifier) to validate the token.
+That package fetches the issuer's public certificates over HTTP, caching as required, and uses them to verify the JWT signature.
+Note that the issuer must be configured in advance, we do not support fetching certificates for arbitrary issuers for obvious reasons.
+* Verifies that the token `audience` matches the task handler URL (e.g. it was not issued for a different task request)
+* Verifies that the token `email` matches the `signer_email` configured for the task type (any GCS user can create OIDC tokens signed by Google for any audience, so it's critical to authorize the token email address rather than just authenticating it).
+* Populates the email address into the `TaskRequest` object that is passed down the stack - this makes it available for logging, audit trailing, or other application-level logic.
+You can access the email address within a `TaskHandler` as `$request->getCallerEmail()`.

+Authentication failures (missing header / invalid token / problems fetching certificates / etc) will be reported with suitable
+`401` or `403` error codes.
+Transient failures - e.g. the issuer's public certificate endpoint is down - will therefore be retried by Cloud Tasks.

+#### Task request logging

+All task requests, their result, and their execution time will be logged by the TaskLoggingMiddleware into the PSR logger you provide.
+The result code mapping config allows you to specify different loglevels for different result codes - e.g. `debug` for success, `warning` for certain kinds of transient failure, etc. The `TaskHandlerResult` you return can also carry custom log context values to pass through to your PSR logger if you require additional structured debug / audit / etc information.

+#### Concurrency and race condition protection

+There are four cases where you may get duplicate calls to the same task handler URL (with the same query parameters / payload):

+* Cloud Tasks executes the same `Task` more than once - this is rare, but Cloud Tasks is officially at-least-once delivery
+* Cloud Tasks times out waiting for your handler, and retries it while the previous request is still running at your end
+* Your application fails to detect a successful task creation (e.g. connection is dropped after the request is sent but before it is acknowledged) and retries, creating duplicate `Task` entities in the Cloud Tasks queue.
+* An end-user performs multiple actions that trigger the same task - e.g. they send 3 concurrent AJAX requests to update different properties / relations of the same entity, causing the app to queue 3 identical `recalculate-deletion-date` tasks for that entity.
+This can't generally be handled by server-side deduplication (though our throttling implementation may help) as it would be valid to perform that task more than once over a period of time.

+Therefore the default handler provides a `TaskMutexLockingMiddleware` to ensure that only *one* request to a given task URL is active at any one time.
+Out of the box we use a database-backed mutex based on mysql named locks, but you can implement the interface to use different backing storage if required.

+With this middleware:

+* The first request to a given URL e.g. `https://my.app/_do_task/recalculate-deletion-date?person_id=15` will take the lock and execute as normal, holding the lock until it completes (success or failure).
+* Further requests to `https://my.app/_do_task/recalculate-deletion-date?person_id=15` will wait for up to 1 second (the underlying mysql connection has a minimum 1-second timeout) for the lock to clear.
+If that times out, a `429 Too Many Requests` is returned and Cloud Tasks will then retry according to the queue configuration.
+* Requests with a different URL payload (e.g. `https://my.app/_do_task/recalculate-deletion-date?person_id=2`) will continue to execute as normal.

+Note that therefore the middleware protects against **concurrent** execution but your task handlers will still need to allow for **duplicate** execution.
+This may mean:

+* If the handler is idempotent - e.g. recalculating a value based on current database content - then it can probably just run twice.
+* If the handler is not idempotent - e.g. sending an email - then you will e.g. need a persistent flag to mark that it has already completed.
+The wrapper protects this flag from race conditions.

 # Contributing

 Contributions are welcome but please contact us (e.g. by filing an issue) before you start work on anything substantial